-The construction of roof structures by choosing timber trusses is the most efficient way, since timber trusses are cost-effective solution.
+The most efficient roof structure type is timber trusses since timber trusses are a cost-effective solution.
 With additional financial and quality aspects, timber truss surprises with its simple installation.
 However, before thinking about roof structure, it is necessary to predict what purpose the trusses will be used for in order to be able to adapt the timber truss for the functional needs of the design and manufacturing process.

 Favorite types of attic construction